dev15Aditya/hacktoberfest-24/README.md

 - Open your terminal or command prompt.

 ### 3. Add code snippet in any programming language of your choice
+- Create a file by <your-name/usernname> and add your code snippet and push
 - Push the updated changes, we will happily merge it.